vsooda/caffe-spn/README.md

         }
     or searching "caffe-dev/src/caffe/proto/caffe.proto" for details.

-# pytorch ext for spn layer
+# Pytorch ext for spn layer
 We develop the spn layer ext for pytorch [HERE](https://github.com/Liusifei/pytorch_spn.git).
 Note that we did not re-implement the vision tasks in the paper on pytorch yet.
 However, you are encouraged to apply this module to any vision tasks you are working on.